Overview of Replication in MongoDB

 Advantages of Replication in MongoDB

 The purpose of replication is to ensure that we have high data availability.
-If any of the servers go down, we should always have a copy of the data available in another server so that availability is not affected.
-The replication is also very effective in load balancing, for example, if we have several users trying to read or write data to servers.
+To ensure availability, it’s essential to maintain a copy of the data on another server in case of server downtime.
+The replication is also very effective in load balancing, for example, if several users are trying to read or write data to servers.

-So long story short, the main advantages of replication serves the below purpose:
+So long story short, the main advantages of replication serve the following purpose:

 - High availability